 To facilitate study by an observational or clinical attachment in a specialist training centre in the United Kingdom over a period of one or two weeks.

 To facilitate attendance at a Symposium Mammographicum conference.
-Invitations for the 2023 conference in Glasgow are closed but applications are are welcome for the next event, which is scheduled to take place at the SEC in Glasgow, Scotland, June 2022.
+Invitations for the 2023 conference in Glasgow are closed but applications are are welcome for the next event, which is scheduled to take place in 2025.

 To facilitate travel to countries with less well-developed breast screening and imaging services than the UK, to deliver education or consultancy to support the development of such services.

 For more information and eligibility to apply, please click on the criteria below.